dotnet/docs-maui/docs/user-interface/graphics/images.md

 ::: moniker-end

 In this example, the image is retrieved from the assembly and loaded as a stream.
 The image is downsized using the <xref:Microsoft.Maui.Graphics.IImage.Downsize%2A> method, with the argument specifying that its largest dimension should be set to 150 pixels.
 In addition, the source image is disposed.
 The downsized image is then saved to a stream.

+> [!IMPORTANT]
+> The <xref:Microsoft.Maui.Graphics.IImage.Save%2A> method doesn't reset the stream position to 0.
+Therefore, if you want to save the stream to a file you should use the <xref:System.IO.Stream.Seek%2A> method to reset the destination stream position to 0 before copying it to a file.